 Zoning: Regulatory mechanism through which the Town regulates the location, size, and use of properties and buildings.
-Zoning regulations are intended to promote the health, safety and general welfare of the community, and to lessen congestion, prevent overcrowding, avoid undue concentration of population, and facilitate the adequate provision of transportation, water, sewage, schools, parks, and other public services.
+Zoning regulations are intended to promote the health, safety and general welfare of the community, and to lessen congestion, prevent overcrowding, avoid undue concentration of population, and facilitate the adequate provision of transportation, water, sewage, schools, parks, and other public service.

+Appendix B Monitoring Program & Schedule

-Comprehensive Plan Monitoring Program and Schedule
+Comprehensive Plan Monitoring Program & Schedule